 Once they’re dry, place a few of each color egg into clean egg cartons and refrigerate.
 At the party, give each child a carton and let them loose at the craft table.

-Show them these ideas to get inspired—but the real fun is in seeing their wild creations!
-Here’s what you’ll need.
+Show them these ideas to get inspired — but the real fun is in seeing their wild creations!
+Here’s what you’ll need for this Easter craft for kids.

 Egg Decorating Ideas for Kids